tanoftheta/Tan-s-Ramen-Shop---The-Game/README.md

 # Ramen-Shop--The-Game
- fun lil mini game w/ pygame!! made in 12 hours.
-Will optimize for OOP at later date.
+ fun lil mini game w/ pygame!!

+ Goals: Will optimize OOP at later date.
 Will slowly make this game more advanced -- levels, a more complex UI, a local leaderboard, etc.

 Thanks for checking out Tan's Ramen Shop :)